Meadow: Effects of changing precipitation patterns

 There is a variety of hydrological regimes for meadows, ranging from dry to humid, each yielding different plant communities adapted to the respective provider of water.
 A shift in precipitation patterns has very different effects, depending on the type of meadow.
 Meadows that are either dry or wet appear to be rather resilient to change, as a moderate increase or decrease in precipitation does not radically alter their character.
 Meanwhile, mesic meadows, with a moderate supply of water do change their character as it is easier to tip them into a different regime.
 Dry meadows in particular are threatened by the invasion of shrubs and other woody plants and a decreasing prevalence of flowering forbs, whereas hydric sites tend to lose woody species.
 Due to the dryer upper soil layers, forbs with shallow roots have difficulties obtaining enough water.
 Woody plants in contrast with their lower-reaching root systems can still extract water stored in lower soil layers and are able to sustain themselves through longer drought periods with their stored water reserves.
 In the longer term, changing hydrologic regimes may also facilitate the establishment of invasive species that may be better adapted to the new conditions.
 The effects are already quite visible, an example is the substitution of Alpine meadows in the southern Himalayas through shrubland.
 Climate change appears to be an important driver of this process.
 Wetter winters in contrast might increase total biomass, but favour already competitive species.
 By harming specialised plants and promoting the prevalence of more generalist species, more unstable precipitation patterns could also reduce ecological biodiversity.

 Effects of reduced snowpacks

 Snow covers are directly related to changes in temperature, precipitation and cloud cover.
 Still, changes in the timing of the snowmelt seem to be, particularly in alpine regions, an important determinant for phenological responses.
-There is even data suggesting that the impact of snowmelt is even higher than the warming alone.
-Earlier are not uniformly positive for plants though, as moisture injected through snow-melt might be missing later in the year.
+Data suggests that the impact of snowmelt is greater than the warming alone.
+Snowmelt beginning earlier is not uniformly positive for plants, because moisture injected through snowmelt will be scarce earlier in the season.
 Additionally, it might allow for longer periods of seed predation.
-Problematic is also the lack of the insulating snow cover, springtime frost events might have a larger negative impact.
+Also problematic is the lack of the insulating snow cover, possibly resulting in springtime frost events to have a greater negative impact.